-Relevant CPT Codes: CPT 97165, 97166, and 97167 - Occupational Therapy evaluation,
+Relevant CPT Codes: CPT 97161, 97162, and 97163 - Physical Therapy evaluation

-The occupational therapist examination:
+The physical therapist examination:

-- Is documented, dated, and appropriately authenticated by the occupational therapist who performed it - Identifies the occupational therapy needs of the patient - Incorporates appropriate tests and measures to facilitate outcome measurement - Produces data that are sufficient to allow evaluation, prognosis, and the establishment of a plan of care
+- Is documented, dated, and appropriately authenticated by the physical therapist who performed it - Identifies the physical therapy needs of the patient - Incorporates appropriate tests and measures to facilitate outcome measurement - Produces data that are sufficient to allow evaluation, diagnosis, prognosis, and the establishment of a plan of care - The program is expected to result in significant therapeutic improvement over a clearly defined period of time.

-The written plan of care should be sufficient to determine the medical necessity of treatment, including:
+The physical therapist's plan of care should be sufficient to determine the medical necessity of treatment, including:

-- The diagnosis along with the date of onset or exacerbation of the disorder/diagnosis - A reasonable estimate of when the goals will be reached - Long-term and short-term goals that are specific, quantitative and objective - Occupational therapy evaluation - The frequency and duration of treatment - Rehabilitation or habilitation prognosis

-- The specific treatment techniques and/or exercises to be used in treatment - Signatures of the patient's occupational therapist
+- The diagnosis along with the date of onset or exacerbation of the disorder/diagnosis - A reasonable estimate of when the goals will be reached - Long-term and short-term goals that are specific, quantitative and objective - Physical therapy evaluation - The frequency and duration of treatment - Rehabilitation or habilitation prognosis - The specific treatment techniques and/or exercises to be used in treatment - Signature of the patient's physical therapist.